proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 For further convenience, we provide a `widget` macro that automatically add required properties and methods.
-For example, the following code implements the buider function for a full featured
+For example, the following code implements the builder function for a full featured container widget:
-container:

 ```
 #[widget(/* required features */ @element, @container)]